Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How to remove files with PowerShell

 D’Antoni emphasized the importance of testing when rolling out changes.
-“Automation is awesome, but very powerful,” he said.
+“Automation is awesome, but very powerful,” he cautioned.
 “If you can change something on thousands of servers at once, that’s awesome.
 But you can also break thousands of servers very quickly.
 Pro tip: PowerShell has a -whatif flag to test your code without actually running it.
 Even after that, always test on a subset of systems.”

 FYIDid you know